KAlexP/ENGRpaperTemplate/README.md

 To use the template first modify the python file to have your name in the python file inplace of NAME.

+Next modify the LaTex template to have your name, and other info.

-run the python script to generate a new file that you can modify.
+Then run the python script to generate a new file that you can modify.
 Once you have the new LaTex file modify that document as you wish.